CERC-Genomic-Medicine/BEanalysed/README.md

 ### Key File

-A tab-delimited file with the following required columns:
+A tab/comma/space-delimited file with the following required columns:

 | Column | Description |
 |--------|-------------|